PHYRA47/Computer-Vision/README.md

 The output video will show the original video with a rectangle tracking the face.

+## 🖼️ 2.
+GoogLeNet on Labeled Faces in the Wild (LFW) Dataset

+This project implements face recognition using the GoogLeNet architecture, tested on the Labeled Faces in the Wild (LFW) dataset.

+**How it Works:**

+1. **Dataset Preparation:** The LFW dataset is preprocessed and deep funneled for consistent alignment of facial features.
+2. **Model Architecture:** GoogLeNet, a convolutional neural network designed for image classification tasks, is employed for this project.
+3. **Training and Testing:** The network is trained on a subset of the LFW dataset and validated on unseen data.
+GPU acceleration is utilized for faster training.
+4. **Performance Evaluation:** Model performance is measured using accuracy and confusion matrices on the test dataset.
+5. **Implementation:** Includes setup for GPU usage, model training, and visualization of results.

+**Code Structure:**

+- **`cv_assignment2_googlenet.ipynb`:** Contains the full implementation, including data preprocessing, model training, and evaluation.

+**Example Output:**

+The project demonstrates the classification performance of GoogLeNet on recognizing faces in the LFW dataset, showcasing its capability in high-dimensional feature extraction.

 ## 📂 Repository Structure
 - Each session's project is stored in its respective folder with the code and resources.
 - Feel free to explore the individual assignments! 😎